 The MNP service operator will collect the charges for the service while NTA will dictate the fare for it.
 NTA and the MNP service provider both store the data it collects from the phone users at the process of number porting securely in its directory.

-If a user meets all the terms and conditions, then he/she must submit the form for portability at the office of the mobile network one wishes to switch to.
+If a user meets all the terms and conditions, then he/she must submit the form for portability at the office of the mobile network, to which one wishes to switch.

 Being able to port the number to another mobile network operator is a privilege.
 It could surely elevate our mobile phone experience to a whole new level.
 We all have waited long for this, but the technology could land very soon in Nepal.